wchristian/perl5_wiki/Defaults-for-v7.md

-# What should perl 7 defaults be?
+# Intro

+The following defaults have been proposed for Perl 7.
+They were chosen because the belief is that they would break very little well behaved code.

-## On by default
+# On by default

 1. `use strict;`
 1. `use warnings;`